IanLondon/ianlondon.github.io/src/posts/dont-use-jwts-for-sessions.md

 In the olden times before OAuth, if I wanted to allow a social media app to access my email contacts, I had to give the social media app _my username and password to my email_ for it to log in as me and check my contexts.
 Obviously this is a security nightmare!
 The social media app has my full email login credentials (which I can only hope it's storing securely).
 It has the ability to read all my emails, send emails, even lock me out of my account by changing my password!!
 That's a huge risk to me the user, and a huge liability for the social media company.

-We needed a way to grant **limited access** to applications, and thus OAuth 1.0 and eventually 2.0 was born.
+We needed a way to grant **limited access** to applications, and thus OAuth 1.0 and eventually 2.0 were born.
 OAuth allows applications to delegate limited access, so some app can read my contacts or do other limited actions in a way that is transparent to the user and revokable.
 (PS: [this short article about OAuth's history](https://oauth.net/about/introduction/) is a nice quick summary.)

 But somehow, SPA developers began taking pieces from OAuth out of context and using them for the long-term authentication of browser sessions where there is no third party involved.
 There are many tutorials out there that suggest using `Authorization: Bearer <jwt-here>` where a website in a browser is directly authenticating to its backend HTTP server without any OAuth concerns present at all.
 It doesn't make sense to do use `Authorization: Bearer <token>` to do that.